AkariAsai/AkariAsai.github.io/_posts/2025-11-24-job-search.md

 - **Plan travel wisely.**
 If possible, I was trying not to schedule more than two onsites in a single week.
 Traveling, giving talks, and doing back-to-back one-on-ones is incredibly draining, and you'll want to bring your full energy to each visit.
-I was based on the East Coast during interview season, and since most of my interviews were also on the East Coast, I typically flew in the night before and out the day after.
-However, if you're flying cross-country - from West to East or vice versa - I highly recommend arriving two nights before.
+If you're flying cross-country from West to East or vice versa.
+I highly recommend arriving two nights before.
 A 5+ hour flight plus a major time zone shift can leave you drained, and it’s tough to deliver your best talk the next morning if you’ve just stepped off a long flight.
 - **Take care of yourself.** Onsites are exciting and exhausting—take care of yourself.
 I tried to keep my routine: sleep early, do a quick morning workout, and eat a favorite meal the day before.
 I also played Animal Crossing on flights to decompress.
 I masked on planes, stayed hydrated, and kept vaccinations up to date to lower the risk during the busiest travel season.

 **Talks & meetings**

-For the job talk and 1:1s, practice heavily with people outside your area - the goal is to convince experts in other areas that your work matters (aka impacts).
+For the job talk and 1:1s, practice heavily with people outside your area.
+The goal is to convince experts in other areas that your work matters (aka impacts).
 I couldn't do many practice talks, but two with folks not strictly in NLP yielded some of my best feedback.
 It’s worth reaching out to professors in your department in adjacent fields and asking for a mock 1:1 or a talk run-through to learn what lands, what’s jargon, and where the stakes need to be clearer.

 Some advice people gave me and I found really helpful:
-- **Take the talk really seriously.** Everything - the one-on-ones, the lunch / dinner - often centers around your talk.
+- **Take the talk really seriously.** Everything including the one-on-ones, the lunch / dinner often centers around your talk.
 I may write a separate post on job talk prep someday, but in short: it took many rounds of painful revision and feedback before I found a version that really worked.
 I found watching other people's job talks as well as giving multiple practice talks and getting feedback early is really helpful.
 - **Prepare your short pitch.** Yet, some faculty won’t catch your job talk due to conflicts, so have a ~5-minute research summary ready for both insiders in your area and non-specialists.
 It's also helpful for conference hallway conversations with faculty.
 - **Do homework and engage in discussions.** You don’t need to read every paper by the faculty you’ll meet, but you should read their web page, learn high level ideas of what they do, identify collaboration angles and skim their recent work if they are in related areas.
 Come with questions you’re genuinely curious about—their research, the department, and the institution.
 - **Spotlight non-research strengths: teaching, service, grants.** One thing I learned later in the process: if you have experience with teaching, service, or grant writing, it’s worth finding natural moments to bring them up during your interviews.
 These topics often don’t surface on their own—especially if you're a Ph.D. student.
 (For postdocs, I heard there's a greater expectation of having experience in these areas.)
 Someone mentioned that, in their department, candidates with strong research and demonstrated engagement in teaching or service were generally preferred over those with research strength alone.
 That said, this really varies by school and department.